Introduction to Python

 Dictionaries can have items

-s of any type of data, including other dictionaries.
-Such dictionaries are called nested
+of any data type, even other dictionaries.
+These types of dictionaries are called nested

 dictionaries.